 Over the past six years we at Wake-Up Call have been experimenting and growing, developing and implementing new successful forms of youth engagement for groups big and small, in schools and universities, at youth conferences and NGOs, in Sweden and abroad.
 The last two years have been particularly successful in terms of scale and ambition of our projects.
-And so now we feel confident that it’s time to re-establish our solid presence in Sweden, expand to neighbouring countries, and to scale-up the impact of our projects.
+That’s why we feel confident that now is the right time to re-establish our solid presence in Sweden, expand to neighbouring countries, and to scale-up the impact of our projects.

-To help put this new vision into reality we have two new managing partners joining the company in 2015: Marina Nart and Katharina Stark.
-In the course of the next few weeks they are going to take over the executive leadership of the company and assume roles of the new co-directors – meaning running day-to-day operations of Wake-Up Call and making sure that the company is running smoothly and growing in a sustainable and healthy way.
-Oleg Izyumenko, our original co-founder and an executive director of the past six years will remain onboard as a Senior Partner, helping the two co-directors with administrative tasks, advising on matters of strategy, and supporting Marina and Katharina whenever needed.
+To help put this new vision into reality we have a new managing partner joining the company in 2015: Katharina Stark.
+In the course of the next few weeks she is going to take over the executive leadership of the company and assume the role of a new co-director – meaning running day-to-day operations of Wake-Up Call and making sure that the company is running smoothly and growing in a sustainable and healthy way.
+Oleg Izyumenko, the original co-founder and an executive director of the past six years will remain onboard as a Senior Partner, helping Katharina with administrative tasks and contributing to strategic planning.
 Oleg will be especially involved during this period of transition, handing over the contacts, partnerships, as well as the institutional memory and accumulated knowledge of Wake-Up Call.

 It’s half-way into the project week with ‘Young Ideas for Europe’ and so far we have had tonnes of new information that the participants absorbed from expert presentations, videos, and watching the live stream of “24 Hours of Reality“, organised by Al Gore’s Climate Reality Project.
-Right now the students of Nya Malmö Latin are now creating their political manifestos for the role play, as well as working on their own positive vision for the energy and climate policies in Europe in the next 15 years that will be delivered to EU’s top politicians in Brussels in a few months from now.
+At this very moment the students of Nya Malmö Latin are creating their political manifestos for the role-play, as well as working on their own positive vision for the energy and climate policies in Europe in the next 15 years that will be delivered to EU’s top politicians in Brussels in a month from now.

 We all learn new things every day.
 Not only the students, but the facilitators as well.
 Together we are doing the math and asking critical questions, trying to make peace with the fact that there are no definite answers, but only a definite direction we need to go, and an overwhelming sense of urgency to follow a sustainable path.